woocommerce/woocommerce-rest-api-docs/source/includes/v3/_products.md

 ## View A Product ##

-This API lets you retrieve and view a specific product by ID or sku.
+This API lets you retrieve and view a specific product by ID.

 ### HTTP Request ###